-Professional leave - Approved professional leave is defined as time allotted for externships, observance of religious holidays, interviewing for residency programs, and continuing education at approved professional meetings in conjunction with the educational objectives of the program (such as the RMDC and Dental Specialty meetings).
+Professional Leave - Approved professional leave is defined as time allotted for externships, observance of religious holidays, interviewing for residency programs, and continuing education at approved professional meetings in conjunction with the educational objectives of the program (such as the RMDC and Dental Specialty meetings).
 Approval is based on merit (with the exception of religious observance) relative to the student's professional development.
 Each student is allowed 8 working days per year of approved professional leave.
-Additional professional leave may be granted on a case-by-case basis.
+Additional professional leave may be granted on a case-bycase basis.
 Approved professional leave must be scheduled in advance, should be considered in the context of not conflicting with patient care responsibilities, scheduled rotation assignments, scheduled examinations and cannot accrue from one year to the next.
-Professional leave approval requires the completion of a "Student Leave Request Form" obtained from the Office of Academic Affairs and submission of the form to the same office once completed no later than two weeks before the leave is requested.
-The Associate Dean for Academic Affairs will inform the student if the requested leave is approved.
+Professional leave approval requires the completion of a "Student Leave Request Form."
+The leave request must be submitted to the Office of Academic Affairs at minimum two weeks before the leave is requested.
+The Office of Academic Affairs will inform the student if the requested leave is approved.